Michael Meier and Christoph Franz, Winners of the Art Prize 2013

 The artist duo Michael Meier and Christoph Franz (born 1982 and 1980 respectively), which have been chosen by an independent jury of experts as the winners of the Nationale Suisse Art Prize 2013, have collaborated on works of art since 2007.
 Their temporary interventions deal with the transformation of the urban space and the relationship between art and everyday reality.
 In their interventions in public spaces, they explore the function of a location and its social and historical background.
 With their creations, they are therefore contributing to a topical social debate.
 They link the past with the present and thus make the invisible visible.
 Their constructions, which they install for a limited time in urban public spaces or within the specific context of an exhibition, combine elements of sculpture, architecture and painting.

-The Art Prize consists of prize money of CHF 15,000 plus the opportunity for the artist to exhibit her work at the international art fair LISTE, the Young Art Fair in Basel (LISTE 18: June 11th - 16th, 2013).
+The Art Prize consists of prize money of CHF 15,000 plus the opportunity for the artist to exhibit her work at the international art fair LISTE, Art Fair Basel (LISTE 18: June 11th - 16th, 2013).

 The Jury 2013